JakeFriesen/SENG440_DCT/README.md

 5. Saturation vs Wrap-around?
 Probably want saturation?

-6. What parts need to be optimized?
-Should the file handling parts be optimized too?
-Seems unnessesary, but that might be what Sima wants?

-7. Matrix handling optimizations
-- Given the image pointer, would be best to directly manipulate those values?
-- When would copying a small amount be beneficial (if its always an array I don't think it will always be stored in mem)
-- Currently: Copy to matrix array, and also copy to a buffer

 8. Hardware
 - The simple project needs to be revised to match what is said on the slides
 - Could also get the ocsilliscope timing